DinoQuinten/Namaste-Duniya/README.md

+#### Contents of firebase-1.js have been removed due to security reason
+site is hosted on https://learning-fb-todo-app.web.app/

+Data submited is directly stored onto the fiblebase database it can be deleted using the delete button

-# Getting Started with Create React App
+# Getting Started with Naaste Duniya

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).